Sensitivity analysis for mixed binary quadratic programming: Introduction.

 Many practical optimization problems related to operational decision-making involve solving similar MBQP instances repeatedly.
 Moreover, they typically need to be solved within a short time window.
 This is because, unlike long-term planning problems, for such problems the exact problem data becomes available only a short time before a good solution is required to be implemented in practice.
 See, for examples, problems considered and discussed in~\cite{gu2022exploiting,johnson2020k,xavier2021learning}.
 In many of these applications, the constraint matrix remains the same, as these represent constraints related to some invariant physical resources, while the right-hand-side changes from instance to instance.

-The practical consideration discussed above motivates us to study sensitivity analysis of MBQPs with respect to changing right-hand-sides.
-The pioneering results on sensitivity for integer programs (IPs) with changing right-hand-sides where obtained by Cook et al.~\cite{cook}.
-See~\cite{eisenbrand2019proximity,lee2020improving,del2022proximity,celaya2022improving} for many advances in this line of research.
+The practical consideration discussed above motivates us to study sensitivity analysis of MBQPs with respect to changing right-hand-sides. {We are particularly interested in the change of the optimal objective value for (MBQP) given the fact that most modern solvers are able to find a good solution of (MBQP) in a reasonable time while finding it more challenging to provide matching dual bounds {(see preliminary experiments in appendix \ref{sec:dual_bounds_hard_to_find})}.
+Therefore, we aim to provide methods to infer high-quality dual bounds from sensitivity analysis of already-solved instances.} The pioneering results on sensitivity for integer programs (IPs) with changing right-hand-sides {were} obtained by Cook et al.~\cite{cook}.
+See~\cite{eisenbrand2019proximity,lee2020improving,del2022proximity,celaya2022improving,granot1990some} for many advances in this line of research.
 However, these results yield trivial bounds in the case of binary variables since they rely on the infinity norm of integer constrained variables, which is a constant for all non-zero binary vectors.

 We consider an alternative approach in this paper.
 Specifically, we leverage Burer's completely-positive (CPP) reformulation of MBQP~\cite{burer}.
-The advantage of the CPP reformulation is that, although still challenging and NP-hard in general to solve, is a convex problem.
+The advantage of the CPP reformulation is that, although still challenging and NP-hard in general to solve, it is a convex problem.
 Thus, one can examine its dual, which is an instance of copositive programming (COP).
 The optimal dual variables can provide bounds on $z(\bv)$, i.e., they allow to bound the optimal objective function of the MBQP as the right-hand-side changes.
 Details of the CPP reformulation and the COP dual problem are presented in the next section.
 This approach of using Burer's CPP reformulation of MBQPs~\cite{burer} to obtain shadow price information was first considered in~\cite{guocopositive} for the electricity market clearing problem.

-Section~\ref{sec:main} presents all our results and Section~\ref{sec:conclude} provides future avenues of research.
-Due to lack of space, details of proofs are presented in Appendix ~\ref{sec:hard} and Appendix~\ref{sec:dual}, and some details of our experiments are presented in Appendix~\ref{sec:comp}.
+{ The rest of the paper is organized as follows. section~\ref{sec:main} presents all our results.
+Details of the proofs are presented in section~\ref{sec:hard} and section~\ref{sec:dual}. section~\ref{sec:conclude} provides conclusion and future avenues of research. }